GCDeveloper/GeomJS/README.md

 # GeomJS
-some functions to help with geometry and calculating things such as circleHitsCircle.
+Some functions to help with geometry and calculating things such as circleHitsCircle.

+usage: AppGeom.someFunction(args)